Help your LEP Students succeed by learning Spanish for Teachers!

 Spanish for Educators – Stem-changing Verbs in Spanish

-This Spanish for Educators focuses on understanding the stem-changing verbs in Spanish and start using them in the classroom: Verbos que cambian de raíz o verbos de bota.
-Su reto profesional: memorizar y usar estos verbos que cambian de raíz para usarlos en las conversaciones en clase / Memorize these stem-changing verbs and…
+This Spanish for Educators lesson focuses on understanding the stem-changing verbs in Spanish and start using them in the classroom: Verbos que cambian de raíz o verbos de bota.
+Su reto profesional: memorizar y usar estos verbos que cambian de raíz para usarlos en las conversaciones en clase / Memorize these stem-changing verbs…

 Spanish for Educators – Irregular Verbs in The Present Tense in Spanish